 8. The SDFP information contexts are released in UE, RAN and DL data transmission is set in disabled state in the UPF.

-Editor’s note: Further details are FFS.
+Editor’s note: Further details are FFS including the trigger criteria for releasing the fast path.

 6.X.2.3 SDFP transfer initiated by DL data